asgoodasnu/akeneo-api-bundle/README.md

   token: '%env(AKENEO_AUTH_TOKEN)%'
   cached: false
 ```
-If cached is set to true,
+If cached is set to true, results will be cached for 60 minutes

 Add environment variables or add the values to the .env file:
 ```